CVS, Walmart, Walgreens agree to pay $13.8 bln to settle U.S. opioid claims - sources | Business

 CVS, Walmart, Walgreens agree to pay $13.8 bln to settle U.S. opioid claims - sources

-CVS Health Corp, Walgreens Boots Alliance Inc and Walmart Inc have tentatively agreed to pay about $13.8 billion to resolve thousands of state and local government lawsuits accusing the chains of mishandling opioid painkillers, according to two people familiar with the negotiations.
-The proposed settlement calls for CVS to pay $5 billion over 10 years, Walgreens to pay $5.7 billion over 15 years and Walmart to pay $3.1 billion, mostly up front, according to the people.
+CVS Health Corp, Walgreens Boots Alliance Inc and Walmart Inc have tentatively agreed to pay about $13.8 billion to resolve thousands of U.S. state and local government lawsuits accusing the chains of mishandling opioid painkillers, according to two people familiar with the negotiations.
+The proposed settlement calls for CVS to pay $5 billion over 10 years, Walgreens to pay $5.7 billion over 15 years, and Walmart to pay $3.1 billion, mostly upfront, according to the people.
 The sources declined to be identified, saying they were not authorized to speak publicly about the matter.

+CVS announced its portion of the deal, which includes $4.9 billion for the state, county, and city governments and $130 million for Native American tribes, Wednesday morning.
+"We are pleased to resolve these longstanding claims and putting them behind us is in the best interest of all parties, as well as our customers, colleagues, and shareholders," CVS general counsel Thomas Moriarty said in a statement.
+The company did not admit wrongdoing.

 In more than 3,300 lawsuits, beginning in 2017, state and local governments accused drugmakers of downplaying the risks of their opioid pain medicines, and distributors and pharmacies of ignoring red flags that prescriptions were being diverted into illegal trafficking.
 They said the resulting human toll, as well as strain on public health services and law enforcement, was a public nuisance that the companies must pay to fix.